TcOpenGroup/tc.prober/README.md

+# THIS PROJECTS IS ARCHIVED THE DEVELOPMENT WILL CONTINUE IN [TcOpen](https://github.com/TcOpenGroup/TcOpen)

 # Tc.Prober

 *Tc.Prober* gives you the possibility to unit test your TwinCAT3 plc code using unit testing frameworks (such as NUnit, XUnit, etc.).
 It provides runners that execute plc code remotely and allow you to **arrange-act-assert in .net environment**.
 This approach brings the advantage of using well-evolved testing frameworks and tools in unit testing of the plc code.